 Diagram: Routing convergence and failure propagation

 To propagate topology changes as quickly as possible, OSPF ( Link state ) can group changes into a few LSA while slowing down the rate at which information is flooded, i.e., do not flood on every change.
-This is accomplished with link-state flood timer tuning combined with exponential backoff systems, for example, link-state advertisement delay / initial link-state advertisement throttle delay.
+This is accomplished with link-state flood timer tuning combined with exponential backoff systems, such as link-state advertisement delay / initial link-state advertisement throttle delay.

-Unfortunately, no such timers exist for Distance Vector Protocols.
+Unfortunately, Distance Vector Protocols do not have such timers.
 Therefore, reducing the routing table size is the only option for EIGRP.
 This can be done by aggregating and filtering reachability information ( summary route or Stub areas ).

 Stage 3: Topology/Routing calculation